CQC We and I Statements

-The local authority must also have regard to where the direct payment can be integrated with other forms of public funding, such as personal health budget direct payments.
-Where this is apparent, the local authority should take steps to work with partners to combine the payments, as long as the person and all parties agree.
+The local authority must also consider where the direct payment can be integrated with other types of public funding, such as personal health budget direct payments.
+In such circumstances, the local authority should work with partners to combine the payments, as long as the person and all parties agree.
 For example, the local authority could agree with the NHS that social care and health direct payments are combined and that monitoring is performed solely by one organisation, reporting to the other as appropriate.
-This will avoid the adult having multiple bank accounts and having to supply similar information to public bodies to account for spending direct payments, while allowing both bodies to meet their statutory responsibilities.
+This will avoid the adult needing to have a number of different bank accounts and having to supply similar monitoring information to different agencies to account for spending direct payments, whilst still enabling them to meet their statutory responsibilities.

-Direct payments are designed to be used flexibly and innovatively and no unreasonable restriction should be placed on the use of a payment, as long as it is being used to meet eligible care and support needs.
+Direct payments are designed to be used flexibly and innovatively and no unreasonable restriction should be placed on their use, as long as they are being used to meet the person’s eligible care and support needs.

 The Care and Support (Direct Payments) Regulations (2014) do not allow the direct payment to be used to pay for care from a close family member living in the same household, except where the local authority considers it is necessary to do so and the payment will be able to cover either:

-The distinction between ‘care’ and ‘administration / management’ allows an adult to pay a close family member living in the same household to provide management and / or administrative support to the direct payment holder in cases where the local authority deems this to be necessary.
-This is intended to reflect the fact that in some cases, especially where there are multiple complex needs, the direct payment amount may be substantial.
+The distinction between ‘care’ and ‘administration / management’ allows an adult to pay a close family member living in the same household to provide management and / or administrative support to the direct payment holder where the local authority believes this is necessary.
+This is intended to reflect the fact that in some cases, especially where the person has multiple complex needs, the direct payment amount may be substantial.

-The management and administration of a large payment, along with organising care and support, can be a complex and time consuming task.
-This allows family members performing this task to be paid a proportion of the direct payment, similar to what many direct payment holders pay to third-party support organisations, as long as the local authority allows this.
+The management and administration of a large payment, along with organising care and support, can be complicated and time consuming.
+Family members doing this can be paid a proportion of the direct payment, similar to what many direct payment holders pay to third-party support organisations, as long as the local authority agrees.

-This is not intended to be income replacement and people interested in requesting this option should be informed of tax and employment implications, any impacts upon other benefits and given (or signposted) to information and advice to help them decide (see Information and Advice).
+This is not meant to replace someone’s income and people interested in this option should be told of tax and employment implications, any impacts upon other state benefits and given (or signposted) to information and advice to help them decide (see Information and Advice chapter).